When the struggle for perfection obstructs our achievable goal…

-In therapy or counseling sessions, clients will often hear me say, "uh oh" when I hear “perfect” used in a way that I believe to be problematic.
+In therapy or counseling sessions, clients will often hear me express concern when I hear “perfect” used in a way that I believe to be problematic.
 This often leads to an exploration of the client’s expectations and whether they are reasonable and realistic.
 “Perfect” dates usually aren’t, of course, but some people experience this as profoundly disappointing or, worse, inadequate and unacceptable.
 Bob may never find someone to marry unless he can learn to accept the flaws, limitations, and foibles of others, as well as his own.
-Sheila may be putting excessive pressure on herself, thereby making it more difficult to develop an excellent presentation to her Board.
-Arthur, an actor himself, was asked to define a “perfect” play for me and was able to appreciate the unrealistic nature of his expectations in trying to do so.
+Sheila may be putting excessive pressure on herself, thereby making it more difficult to develop an excellent presentation for her board of directors.
+I asked Arthur, an actor himself, to define a “perfect” play for me and he was able to appreciate the unrealistic nature of his expectations when he tried to do so.
 Fortunately, Jill was able to relax her self-demand for perfection and instead allowed a more spontaneous and enjoyable evening with her future in-laws.

-Sometimes people really don’t mean “perfect” no matter how they use the term in discussing their lives.
-But, many do and become deeply disappointed when their expectations are not met.
-Often, major decisions, some life altering, are made because something does not pass the “perfect” test.
-People who struggle to achieve perfection, as they define it, may be unable to work toward a more realistic and achievable goal: striving for excellence.
-“I did the best I could,” or “I gave an excellent speech" needs to replace “I was not good enough” or "my speech was not perfect.”
+Sometimes people really don’t mean “perfect” no matter how they use the term in discussing their lives, but many do—and they become deeply disappointed when their expectations are not met.
+Often, major decisions—some life-altering—are made because something does not pass the “perfect” test.
+Individuals who struggle to achieve perfection, as they define it, may be unable to work toward a more realistic and achievable goal: excellence.
+“I did the best I could,” or “I gave an excellent speech” can and should replace “I was not good enough” or “My speech was not perfect.”
 On some occasions, “good enough” may be an acceptable level of accomplishment or achievement, as well.
 Many believe that “good enough” is synonymous with inadequate and find it too far from perfect to be acceptable.
-Perhaps attempting to apply these three levels of evaluation to your own personal and professional lives will make them even more meaningful and enjoyable especially if you are able to be realistic and fair to yourself and others in doing so.
+Perhaps attempting to apply these three levels of evaluation to your own personal and professional lives will make them even more meaningful and enjoyable, especially if you are able to be realistic and fair to yourself and others in doing so.